-To create a dashboard, click on +New Dashboard on the dashboard list page, or click New Dashboard from the navigation menu.
+To create a dashboard, click +New Dashboard on the Dashboard List page or New Dashboard from the navigation menu.
 Enter a dashboard name and choose a layout option.

 Dashboards are on a next-gen grid based layout which can include a variety of objects such as images, graphs, and logs.
 They are commonly used as status boards or storytelling view, which update in real-time and can represent fixed points in the past.
 They also work well for debugging.